SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

    /> stringIndex is an optional Int containing a value of \(stringIndex!)
    </ stringIndex is an optional Int containing a value of 2

-.. providing different type parameters on individual methods within a generic type
+..
+TODO: providing different type parameters on individual methods within a generic type

-.. likewise providing type parameters for initializers
+..
+TODO: likewise providing type parameters for initializers
-.. requirements can be inheritance clauses as well as protocol conformance clauses

 .. _Generics_AssociatedTypes: